 - 24/7 live clinical center since February of 2007

-- Over 3,000 therapists have completed out 30 hour Level # 1 clinical training
+- Over 4,000 therapists have completed our 30 hour Level # 1 clinical training

-- The Council is about to complete a (3) year state paid Prevention Program called “Smart Choices” addressing Prevention for Adolescent Problem Gambling
+- The Council has completed a (3) year state paid Prevention Program called “Smart Choices” addressing Prevention for Adolescent Problem Gambling

-Our purpose is to assist those seeking care the CCGP manages the 24/7, free and confidential Problem Gambling Helpline in Pennsylvania.
+Our purpose is to assist those seeking help for a gambling problem in the state of Pennsylvania.
+The CCGP manages the 24/7, free and confidential Problem Gambling Helpline in Pennsylvania.
 We refer all callers to the closest resources which may include a local trained clinician, Gamblers Anonymous or Gamanon meeting.
 The Helpline can use the ATT-language line allowing us to assist callers who may speak any of over 120 languages, and the TTY allows us to offer referral information and assistance to the hard of hearing and deaf community.

-Jim Pappas has served as the Executive Director of the CCGP since July, 2001.
-He has been a board member and past president of the Board since the board was founded in 1984.
-Jim has worked at Belmont Behavioral Health from December, 1987, until July of 1999, as a marketing and managed care representative.
+Jim Pappas served as the Executive Director of the CCGP starting in July, 2001.
+He was a board member, and past president of the Board, from the time the board was founded in 1984.
+Jim worked at Belmont Behavioral Health from December, 1987, until July of 1999, as a marketing and managed care representative.

-Jim is also a Board member of the Council on Compulsive Gambling of New Jersey, a certified gambling counselor and has presented workshops, seminars and trainings throughout the state of Pennsylvania, Delaware & New Jersey on compulsive gambling issues since 1987.
+Jim also served as a Board member of the Council on Compulsive Gambling of New Jersey, a certified gambling counselor and presenter, facilitating workshops, seminars and trainings throughout the state of Pennsylvania, Delaware & New Jersey on compulsive gambling issues since 1987.